brandur/sorg/content/articles/postgres-atomicity.md

 were active when the snapshot was created so that we can tell which is which.

 {{Figure "Transactions executing against a database and a snapshot capturing a moment in time."
-(NewImgSrcAndAlt "/assets/images/postgres-atomicity/snapshot-creation.svg" "Transactions executing against a database and a snapshot capturing a moment in time.")}}
+(ImgSrcAndAlt "/assets/images/postgres-atomicity/snapshot-creation.svg" "Transactions executing against a database and a snapshot capturing a moment in time.")}}

 ## Beginning a transaction (#begin)